Skip to main content

 Most goitres are small and do not cause any problems.
 Sometimes they do not need treatment.

-You will usually need tests like blood tests and sometimes an ultrasound scan to find out what is causing your goitre.
+You will usually need tests to find out what's causing your goitre, such as:

 If it is caused by a health condition like an underactive or overactive thyroid, it can usually be treated with medicines.